Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 56. ### Question56
-Which is most reliable form of technical documentation? (select anyone)
+Which is most reliable form of technical documentation?

 - [x] UML Model.
 - [ ] A help file.